|

 What Did Letizia Battaglia Do?

 She began her photography career later in life (in 1969 when she was 34) working with the Palermo newspaper L’Ora.
 She was the only woman among male colleagues at a time when the expectation that women stayed home to raise their family was common.
 In 1970 she moved to Milan and continued her photography in collaboration with various newspapers.
 In 1974 she returned to Palermo and created the “Photographic Information” agency and began by documenting what was known as “The Years of Lead” in Italy, which was a period of around 20 years that saw a flood of social and political corruption.
-It included kidnappings and killings of politicians, policemen and innocent bystanders.
+It included kidnappings and killings of politicians, police and innocent bystanders.

 She gained notice by taking photos of mafia crime scenes and informing the public with the goal of changing opinion and shaking up the ideas of what is acceptable in Palermo.
 In addition to crime scenes, she was able to get shots at the Zagarella Hotel showing mafia figures together with Politician (and eventual Prime Minister) Giulio Andreotti.
 Another of her accomplishments was on January 6, 1980 when she was the first photojournalist to reach the site where Piersanti Mattarella is murdered.
 Mr. Mattarella was the brother of the current President of Italy, Sergio Mattarella, who can be seen in the image trying to remove his dying brother from the vehicle in which he was shot.